sskodje/GifImageSource/README.md

 if (source != null)
   source.Stop();
 ```
+**Caching:**

+Downloaded images are cached in a folder named "GifImageSource" in the ApplicationData.TemporaryFolder.
+It's up to the app author using this library to clean up these resources as they see fit.

 How it works:
 --------
 Having a need for a GIF rendering library for a project, i tried out existing open source libraries out there.
 Each had strengths and weaknesses.